curiousoffice/playbook/README.rst

 Objectives
 ~~~~~~~~~~

-Encourage that the software built by sophilabs has the necessary
+Encourage that software built by sophilabs has the necessary
 mechanisms to boost the following principles in an execution
 environment.